Contingent vs. Pending: Knowing the DifferencesCASAPLORERTrusted & Transparent

 A pending listing means that a buyer and a seller met all the contingencies and are ready to close on the property.
 This means that the deal is likely to succeed, so the house will be sold.
 Even though the house is in its last stages of closing, it is still possible to make an offer on the property, but it is unlikely that the offer will be accepted.

 When a listing is in a pending stage, a seller has confidence that the deal will go through.
 This may be a good reason for them to stop accepting new offers to save time and resources.
 In addition to that, some state laws may prohibit or limit the actions of the seller before closing the deal.
 If there are no reasons for a seller to walk away from the deal to close another deal, then it is unlikely that they will choose to walk away from their current deal.
+Once the deal is closing, the buyer and seller have to pay closing costs, and there is no way to back out of the deal.

 Making an Offer on a Contingent or Pending Home